espocrm/espocrm/README.md

 Now you can build.

 If your repository is accessible via a web server then you can run EspoCRM by url `http://PROJECT_URL/frontend`.

 To compose a proper config.php and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in a browser.
+Then open `data/config.php` file and add `isDeveloperMode => true`.

-Also you need to run build before to have compiled css.
+Also you need to build to have compiled css files.

 ### How to build